Sirvess/rollup-react-boilerplate/README.md

 ### What is this
-Playground/boilerplate for project with Typescript, Rollup, Cycle.js, Most.js
+Playground/boilerplate for project with React, Typescript, Rollup

 ### Installation
 To install, run `yarn install`